top of page

 my work has been shaped by one constant truth:

-a man’s greatest opponent is the weaker version of himself.
+a man’s greatest opponent is the

 This work unites body, mind, spirit,